talmago/spacy_crfsuite/README.md

 # north -- location
 ```

-Or alternatively as a standalone component.
+Or alternatively as a standalone component

 ```python
 from spacy_crfsuite import CRFExtractor